A guide to Ait ben haddou-morocco

 If you walk around the Saadian tombs you can see how much beauty and detail they put in every room.

-The amount of money that went in this architectural piece must have been immense.
+The amount of money that went into this architectural piece must have been immense.
 When you walk in the garden of the tombs you get invited to calm down and be fully present in the moment.

 But that is only when you visit the tombs early in the morning or late in the afternoon.
 To enter the tombs you must pay an entrance fee of 65 Dirham.